xmyLydia/java-practice/README.md

 34. use <T extends someClass> to restrict the type of T in generics.
 35. naming convention.
 36. package creates namespace, so that class and interface name conflicts are avoided; different restriction on class access.
+37. use exact package name when importing instead of using asterisk.